Check out our two upcoming events:

 If you are a student interested in becoming a Fellow, or a parent/pastor/teacher/youth minister interested in nominating a teen to be a Fellow, please email us at with the subject line “Fellow Nomination.”

-If you are a teacher, youth minister, pastor, or student who wants to host a small event or just learn more, please reach out to us by email or give us a call at (773)-955-5887 and ask for Austin or Madison!
+If you are a teacher, youth minister, pastor, or student who wants to host a small event or start a Newman Forum Club/Chapter, please reach out to us by email or give us a call at (773)-955-5887 and ask for Austin or Madison!